 Column Spanning Simple Example

-- The country column is configured to span 2 columns when 'Russia' and 3 columns when 'United States'.
+- The Country column is configured to span 2 columns when 'Russia' and 4 columns when 'United States'.
 All other times it's normal (1 column).

-- To help demonstrate the spanned column, the county column is shaded using CSS styling.
-This style can be seen a the top of the HTML page.
+- To help demonstrate the spanned column, the County column is shaded using CSS styling.

 - Resizing any columns that are spanned over will also resize the spanned cells.
 For example, resizing the column immediately to the right of 'Country' will resize all cells spanning over the resized column.